Global group laws and equivariant bordism rings: Equivariant formal group laws

 It is straightforward to check that $f$ is compatible with the comultiplication and augmentation, and by the same argument as above it preserves the coordinates.
 Since both sides are $A$-equivariant formal group laws and $f$ is a map of $k$-algebras, it follows that $f$ is an isomorphism (see the discussion in \Cref{sec:categoryoffgla}).
 This finishes the proof. \end{proof} \begin{Remark} An alternative proof that $R$ splits up into a product when the Euler classes $e_V$ for $V(B)$ are invertible is given by the Chinese Remainder theorem, see \cite[Theorem 11.2]{Gre}. \end{Remark}

-In the special case where $A=B$ and we are hence inverting all non-trivial Euler classes, both the choice of coset representatives and the choice of flag in the proof of \Cref{prop:eulerinvert} go away, leading to the following description in terms of the ordinary Lazard ring $L$, again originally due to Greenlees (\cite[Theorem 6.3]{Gre01}). \begin{Prop} Let $A$ be an abelian compact Lie group.
-Then the ring $L_A[e_V^{-1}\ |\ 0\neq V\in A^*]$ is given by
+In the special case where $A=B$ and we are hence inverting all non-trivial Euler classes, both the choice of coset representatives and the choice of flag in the proof of \Cref{prop:eulerinvert} go away.
+This leads to the following description in terms of the ordinary Lazard ring $L$, again originally due to Greenlees (\cite[Theorem 6.3]{Gre01}).
+Given $V\in A^*-\{\epsilon\}$, we define elements $\gamma_i^V\in L_A$ via the property that